What To Do If You Received a 1099-K From Your Crypto Exchange

 Your max tax refund is guaranteed.

-If you engaged in crypto trading in 2022, it’s possible you could receive Form 1099-K this year.
+If you engaged in crypto trading last year, it’s possible you could receive Form 1099-K this tax year.
 But what is this form telling you, and what should you do with it?
 Let’s break it down together.

 What are third-party payment networks?

+To make virtual currency trading more user-friendly, crypto exchanges (like Coinbase® or Gemini®) have enabled users to make transactions through third-party payment networks.
 Third-party payment networks are companies that process credit card and other online payment transactions for online retailers (or crypto exchanges, in this instance).
-Some examples are Paypal, Venmo, Google Pay, and Apple Pay.
+Some examples are PayPal®, Venmo®, Google Pay®, and Apple Pay®.

 Why did I receive a 1099-K from my cryptocurrency exchange for crypto trading?

 Third-party payment networks and online retailers use Form 1099-K for crypto taxes to report the transactions from your processed payments.
-Not all crypto exchanges utilize Form 1099-K (they may instead issue other 1099 forms), but some do.
+Not all crypto exchanges utilize Form 1099-K — they may instead issue other 1099 forms like 1099-MISC or 1099-B — but some do.
+And if you use more than one crypto exchange or other third-party payment network, you may receive multiple 1099-K forms.

-Yes, although the way to do so differs from a typical W-2.
+Yes, to both, although the way to report crypto income on your tax return differs from typical W-2 income.

-It’s important to note that Form 1099-K does not report your crypto gains and losses — it is merely a summary of all your crypto transactions.
-This means that not all the transactions reported on the 1099-K are necessarily taxable, which can make the form extremely confusing, especially for new crypto traders.
+It’s important to note that Form 1099-K does not report your crypto gains and losses — it merely summarizes all your crypto transactions.
+This means that not all the transactions reported on the 1099-K are necessarily taxable, which can make the form extremely confusing, especially for new crypto traders who aren’t expecting to get one.

 How do I report my 1099-K for cryptocurrency?